noamross/jekyll-site/collaborating with R.md

 [Sharing reports of code and results with `knitr`](#TOC)
 ========================================================

-Often you want to share the results of analyses you perform in R with colleagues.
+Often you want to share the results of analyses you perform in R with colleagues or the broader online community.
 A good way to do this is with a *report* - a document of text, code, and results (often graphs). 'knitr' is an R package for making reports that can be printed or shared on the web.

 `knitr` takes documents that are a mixture of text and code, extracts the code and runs it, and then inserts the code and results back in.
 This has several